top of page

 The Human Side: What I’m Hearing Every Day

-From small business owners in Queens to nonprofit directors in Manhattan to educators, accounting teams, and medical offices across NYC, I hear the same story:
+From small business owners in Queens to nonprofit directors in Manhattan, I hear the same story.

 One client told me: